SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 - **Resolution:** The resolution of an ADC determines the number of distinct digital values that can be represented.
 A higher resolution ADC provides more precise measurements.
 - **Sampling rate:** The sampling rate of an ADC determines how frequently the analog signal is sampled.
 A higher sampling rate can capture faster-changing signals.
 - **Multiple channels:** Some microcontrollers have multiple ADC channels, allowing simultaneous measurements of multiple analog signals.

 ### Task 1: Read the value of a potentiometer
-Build a circuit to read the value of a potentiometer
+Construct a voltage divider circuit on a breadboard.
+Utilize a potentiometer as the variable resistor, incorporating the previously calculated fixed resistor value.

+Then write a MicroPython script, to read the voltage from an analog potentiometer connected to an ADC pin.
+The script should read the ADC value, convert it to a voltage value, print the voltage value to the console with a suitable label, and introduce a short delay between readings

 #### Solution
 ``` python
 import machine